KrzysztofKleist/KrzysztofKleist/README.md

 # About me
-I'm a Computer Engineering student majoring in Artificial Intelligence and Data Analytics.
+I am a Computer Engineering graduate from Politecnico di Torino, with a major in Artificial Intelligence and Data Analytics.
+Currently I'm working as a Information Governance Engineer (Data Engineer).
-In the future I'd like to focus my career on Data Engineering, Big Data, Machine Learning and Deep Learning related topics using Python.
+In the future I'd like to focus my career on Data Engineering, Machine Learning, Deep Learning and Big Data related topics using Python.

 ## My Skills

-- Python Basics (numpy, scipy, matplotlib, pandas, pytorch)
+- Python Basics (numpy, scipy, matplotlib, pandas, pytorch, tensorflow)
 - Implementation of Neural Networks
 - Big Data - Hadoop and Spark
 - Machine Learning (basic theoretical and practical knowledge)
 - SQL
 - JavaScript Basics
 - Buiding websites with React

+## My Certificates

+- PCEP™ - Certified Entry-Level Python Programmer